-Garages receive little or no natural light, so when upgrading your lighting setup, choose fixtures that put out a lot of bright light.
+Garages receive little or no natural light, so when upgrading a lighting setup, choose fixtures that put out a lot of bright light.
 The lighting industry measures brightness by lumens—a measure of light produced during a specific period of time.
-Bottom line: The more lumens, the brighter the lighting will be.
+Bottom line: the more lumens, the brighter the lighting will be.

-Color temperature refers to the color the light produces and is measured on a Kelvin scale.
-Temperatures range between 3500K and 6000K, with the lower end being warmer and more yellow and the higher-end cooler and bluer.
+Color temperature refers to the color the light produces and is measured in kelvins (K).
+Temperatures range between 3,500K and 6,000K, with the lower end being warmer and more yellow and the higher end cooler and bluer.

-Most garages tend to be gray and industrial, so cooler lighting temperatures are usually the most flattering, while warmer temperatures can give the floor a dingy look.
-Aim for a temperature in the area of 5000K.
-The light produced by a 5000K bulb will be slightly blue but not glaring or harsh to your eyes.
+Most garages tend to be gray and industrial-looking, so cooler lighting temperatures are usually the most flattering, while warmer temperatures can give the floor a dingy look.
+Aim for a temperature in the area of 5,000K.
+The light produced by a 5,000K bulb will be slightly blue but not glaring or harsh to the eyes.

-Some fixtures come with adjustable color temperatures, allowing you to bounce through the range and choose the color temperature that works best for you.
+Some fixtures come with adjustable color temperatures, allowing DIYers to bounce through the range and choose the color temperature that works best for them.

-Regardless of what lighting system you choose for your garage, a modern fixture will use far less energy than older incandescent bulbs.
-Fluorescent bulbs can cut energy consumption by around 70 percent over an incandescent bulb producing the same amount of light.
+Regardless of the lighting system chosen for a garage, a modern fixture will use far less energy than older incandescent bulbs.
+Fluorescent bulbs can cut energy consumption by about 70 percent over an incandescent bulb producing the same amount of light.
 LED bulbs are even better, cutting as much as 90 percent of the energy consumption of a comparable incandescent bulb.
 Factor in that they last much longer (over 10,000 hours compared to an incandescent bulb’s 1,000 hours), and the savings are tremendous.

 Installation and Connectivity

 Installation and connectivity may play a large role in deciding on the best garage lighting fixtures.
-If you don’t have a lot of electrical experience, there are easy-to-install options that produce great results.
-The Easiest way to upgrade your garage lighting is with screw-in bulb replacements.
-These aren’t just bulbs, but multi-positional LED fixtures that screw into your basic light base.
-They don’t require any extra wiring or much effort on your part.
+There are easy-to-install options that produce great results for DIYers without a lot of electrical experience.
+The easiest way to upgrade garage lighting is with screw-in bulb replacements.
+These aren’t just bulbs, but multipositional LED fixtures that screw into a basic light base.
+They don’t require any extra wiring or much effort on the part of the installer.

-There are other plug-in systems that you can string throughout your garage to produce a tremendous amount of light.
-These systems work through standard outlets: Simply plug them in and turn on their light switch.
-They often include “jumper” wires that will connect a set of lights together, illuminating your entire garage, and most times, they install with simple clips.
+There are also plug-in systems that DIYers can string throughout a garage to produce a tremendous amount of light.
+These systems work through standard outlets: Simply plug them in and flip the switch.
+They often include “jumper” wires that will connect a set of lights together, illuminating an entire garage, and most times they install with simple clips.

 Fluorescent lighting, on the other hand, requires a bit more during installation.
 These lights have ballasts that regulate the voltage to the light bulb.
-You must hardwire these lights into your garage circuit.
+They require hardwiring into an electrical circuit within the garage.
 While not overly complicated, it is a more involved process.

-An LED bulb can last 25 to 30 times longer than an incandescent, all the while reducing the amount of energy consumed.
-A fluorescent bulb can last as long as up to 9,000 hours compared to an incandescent bulb’s 1,000 hours.
+An LED bulb can last 25 to 30 times longer than an incandescent bulb, all the while reducing the amount of energy consumed.
+A fluorescent bulb can last as long as 9,000 hours compared to an incandescent bulb’s 1,000 hours.
 The reason LEDs and fluorescents last so much longer than incandescent varieties is that they don’t have a sensitive, fragile filament that can break or burn up.

-If you live in an area that experiences bitter cold winters and you have an unheated garage, LED bulbs are the most suitable choice.
+For unheated garages in areas that experience bitter cold winters, LED bulbs are the most suitable choice.
 In fact, LEDs become more efficient in colder temperatures.
-Since they don’t need to heat up, they become bright immediately and produce consistent, energy-efficient light in very cold temperatures.
-By contrast, many fluorescent lights cannot operate if the air temperature is below 50 degrees Fahrenheit.
-If you live in an area where the temperature drops well below freezing, the best garage lighting system is an LED setup.
+They don’t need to heat up, so they become bright immediately and produce consistent, energy-efficient light in very cold temperatures.
+By contrast, some fluorescent lights cannot operate if the air temperature is below 50 degrees Fahrenheit.
+Those who live in areas where temperatures often dip below freezing will do best with an LED setup for the best garage lighting.

-While upgrading the overhead lighting system, if you work on projects in the garage, remember to make sure your workstation is adequately illuminated as well.
-You could hang a chain from the ceiling to lower a fixture, attach an LED light below a cabinet—however you prefer to establish direct task lighting.
-There are plenty of great options, and you can even use a combination of systems.
-While a general overhead fixture is great, adding an illuminated, positionable arm (like those used by fly-tying fishermen) can make it easier to see small parts.
+While upgrading an overhead lighting system, it’s wise to upgrade the workstation as well.
+Consider hanging a chain from the ceiling to lower a fixture or attaching an LED light below a cabinet—essentially, establish direct task lighting.
+There are plenty of great options, and systems can combine to create ideal conditions.
+While a general overhead fixture is fine, adding an illuminated, positionable arm (like those used by fly-tying fishermen) can make it easier to see small parts.

-Motion sensors can also make garage lighting more convenient and safer.
+Motion sensors can make garage lighting safer and more convenient.
 Some LED systems have sensors that will turn the lights on when they detect someone walking or moving in the garage.
-Not only will you be able to illuminate your garage without fumbling for a light switch, motion sensors can deter unwanted guests from helping themselves to your tools and other belongings.
+Not only will these lights illuminate a garage without the user needing to fumble for a light switch, but motion sensors can deter unwanted guests from helping themselves to tools and other belongings.

-If the only option you’re comfortable with is replacing your incandescent bulbs with screw-in LED units, choose some with multi-positional wings.
-These fixtures can make a huge difference in your garage lighting’s effectiveness.
-If you find that you’re not getting enough light in a particular area, you can position a wing in that direction to improve illumination.
-Since LEDs don’t get nearly as hot as incandescent or fluorescent bulbs, they’re often cool enough to touch bare-handed after just a few seconds.
-This also keeps your LEDs running as efficiently as possible.
+For those who prefer to replace incandescent bulbs with screw-in LED units, choose some with multipositional wings.
+These fixtures can make a huge difference in garage lighting effectiveness.
+When an area isn’t receiving enough light, simply position a wing in that direction to improve illumination.
+Since LEDs don’t get nearly as hot as incandescent or fluorescent bulbs, they’re often cool enough to touch bare-handed.
+This also keeps LEDs running as efficiently as possible.

 Our Top Picks